Stabilizing Large-Scale Electric Power Grids with Adaptive Inertia: Introduction

-The energy sector is the main contributor to global carbon dioxide emissions~\cite{europeancommission.jointresearchcentre.CO2EmissionsAll2022}.
-This motivates the currently ongoing push toward decarbonization of power generation, including a strong increase in penetration of new renewable energy sources (NRE) in electric power systems.
-NRE differ from traditional power plants in at least three fundamental ways.
+The current push toward decarbonization of the energy sector -- the largest contributor to global carbon dioxide emissions~\cite{europeancommission.jointresearchcentre.CO2EmissionsAll2022} -- induces a strong increase in penetration of new renewable energy sources (NRE) in electric power systems, as fossil-fueled power plants are replaced by wind turbines, photovoltaic panels and other NREs.
+The latter differ from traditional power plants in at least three fundamental ways.
 First, they are volatile and have more fluctuating, less predictable power productions.
 Second, they are geographically decentralized.
-Third, they are connected to the grid via electronic power converters, and thus have altogether different dynamics from standard power plants with electromechanically coupled rotating machines.
-Increasing the penetration of NRE in power grids therefore implies significant reduction in availability of ancillary services such as electromechanical inertia with a simultaneous increase in power fluctuations.
+Third, they are connected to the grid via electronic power converters, and thus have an altogether different dynamics from standard power plants with electromechanically coupled rotating machines.
+Increasing the penetration of NRE in power grids therefore implies significant reduction in availability of ancillary services such as electromechanical inertia and droop control, with a simultaneous increase in power fluctuations.
+Because voltage frequency directly reflects imbalances between power generation and consumption, these power fluctuations result in increased frequency fluctuations~\cite{creightonIncreasedWindGeneration,paganiniGlobalPerformanceMetrics2017,Haehne2019,Anvari2020,kerciFrequencyQualityLowInertia2023}.
+The latter may affect the well-functioning of the grid, as they induce potentially damaging torques on rotating generators, reduce the efficiency of frequency-dependent loads, impact industrial processes relying on high current quality or trigger safety devices such as circuit breakers, which operate based on fluctuations of voltage frequency.
+Increasing frequency fluctuations while simultaneously reducing resources to mitigate them introduces a number of challenges for grid operators~\cite{milanoFoundationsChallengesLowInertia2018}.